dannywillowliu-uchi/bloombee-batch-inferencing/README.md

-# Bloombee Optimized for Batch Inference
+# Bloombee With Batch Inference Capabilities

-Optimized version of Bloombee with memory management improvements for batch inference.
+demo version of Bloombee with batch inferencing.
+Issues with memory allocation and max token length caps.

 ## Changes Made